NGPJV logo

 N-GRIP

-The Northern Grassland Restoration Incentive Program
+Northern Grassland Restoration Incentive Program

 N-GRIP

-The Northern Grassland Restoration Incentive Program
+Northern Grassland Restoration Incentive Program

-A practical measure of success for the NGPJV is to monitor the impact of conservation actions on important birds.
+A practical measure of success for the NGPJV is to monitor the impact of conservation actions on grassland birds.
 There are five declining species we use as a barometer for ecological conditions in the Northern Great Plains: Baird’s Sparrow, Chestnut-collared Longspur, Lark Bunting, Thick-billed Longspur, and Sprague’s Pipit.
-If we can reverse population declines, in part through N-GRIP and the various work of producers and our partners, we will achieve many other conservation and societal objectives.
+If we can dampen population declines, in part through N-GRIP and the various work of producers and our partners, we will achieve many other conservation and societal objectives.
 An important one is maintaining a viable ranching community.

 N-GRIP Summary of Accomplishments